Peer Advisor Experience

 - Being comforting and warm-hearted

 There are many factors to consider when it comes to training future peer advisors.
-Some of the factors are resources available to train peer-advisors, incentives for being a peer advisor, group size, selection process.
+Some of the factors are resources available to train peer-advisors, incentives for being a peer advisor, group size, matching process, or virtual advising.
 While some might question the necessity of the training for the future peer advisors, we strongly encourage it and offer some recommendations with regard to the training’s format.

 What to teach and tackle during training?